nimpylib/npython/README.md

 #### Nim 0.x GC
 NPython relies on Nim GC.
 Frankly speaking, in the past, it was not satisfactory.
-* The GC uses thread-local heap, which once made threading once nearly impossible (for Python), though not so for Nimv1 and Nimv2.
+* The GC used thread-local heap, which once made threading once nearly impossible (for Python), though not so for Nimv1 and Nimv2.
 * The GC could hardly be shared between different dynamic libs, which meant NPython can not import extensions written in Nim.

 If memory was managed manually, these drawbacks could be overcomed early.